University-level introductory courses in linear algebra and calculus.

 The course will include a basic overview of the climate system - global energy balance, atmospheric and oceanic circulation, climate sensitivity, and climate change - and the mechanisms governing them.

-We will review possible causes for the current global warming - from natural climate variability to human-induced affects,
+We will review possible causes for the current global warming - from natural climate variability to human-induced effects,

-and will study the history and evolution of Earth climate, and how it relates to the climate we experience today.
+and will study the history and evolution of Earth's climate and how it relates to the climate we experience today.

-The various methods used today to observing, modelling, and predicting the climate system will be reviewed, and the forecasts for the next decades will be analyzed.
+The various methods used today to observe, modeling, and predict the climate system will be reviewed, and the forecasts for the next decades will be analyzed.